 BIP+: Which Batters Do the Most Damage After Making Contact?

 In this installment of a series on advanced baseball metrics, we look at what BIP+ reveals about Miguel Sano’s raw power and how Javier Baez could get back on track.
+For a look at which players are currently the best in the majors this category, check out our metrics leaderboard.

 From the perspective of a hitter digging into the box, every pitch initiates a critical split-second thought process that could impact the entire at-bat: to swing or not to swing.